HelmVia Advisory HELMVIA Advisory

 Moving passive investments to a holding company can help isolate investment income from your operating company.
 While this doesn't eliminate the rules entirely (associated corporations share limits), it can provide flexibility in managing the timing of income recognition.

-Not all investment income is created equal for these purposes.
+Not all investment income is created equal.
 Capital gains are only 50% included in the passive income calculation, while interest income is fully included.
-Tax-efficient investments like Canadian dividend-paying stocks or capital gains-oriented strategies may help manage your passive income threshold.
+Tax-efficient investments like Canadian dividend-paying stocks may help manage your threshold.

 The cash value growth within a permanent life insurance policy is tax-sheltered and doesn't count toward passive income.
-For business owners with long-term planning horizons, this can be a tax-efficient way to accumulate wealth within the corporation.
+For business owners with long-term planning horizons, this can be a tax-efficient way to accumulate wealth.

-For owner-managers over 40, an IPP can allow for larger tax-deductible contributions than an RRSP, while removing invested assets from the passive income calculation.
+For owner-managers over 40, an Individual Pension Plan (IPP) can allow for larger tax-deductible contributions than an RRSP, while removing invested assets from the passive income calculation.

 Key Takeaways